 The usual scenario in dashboards applications is reacting to user selection and continuing to work on a selected element.
 When it needs to be a key feature of the application, then the DT package is a great choice.
 It is easy to implement logic for reacting to user cell/row/column selection.

-The sky’s the limit really!
+The sky’s the limit!
 Options range from custom edit data tools to going deep into nested tables.
 Or as presented in the gif below, you see the graph dynamically reacts to user selection in the table.